Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Solving large kernel systems

-But a large condition number can render $\vek \Phi$ numerically singular.
+However, a large condition number could render $\vek \Phi$ numerically singular.
 This happens often when we have a larger $n$ and/or use smoother RBFs (all in the hope to increase accuracy).
-The reason behind this is more obvious in the Fourier domain.
-Smooth RBFs have fast decaying Fourier series, so that all $\phi_i $ can be approximated to a certain precision $\epsilon$ by $k$ Fourier series which have their modulus larger than a threshold related to $\epsilon$.
-Therefore when $n> k$, $\phi_i$ with $i = 1, \dots, n$ cannot be mutually linear-independent to that precision.
-Smoother RBF's have smaller $k$.
-For example, a Gaussian RBF's Fourier coefficient is also a Gaussian function, i.e. it decays square-exponentially, that's the reason it often results in singular matrices even with a moderate $n$.
-We also experimentally observed in approximating kernel matrices with PCD that as $n$ is larger than a certain threshold the $k$ that associates with a certain accuracy would stabilize at a fixed value (which makes the complexity $\C O(k^2n)$ linear in $n$).
+In the work \cite [Theorem 5]{Wathen2015} it is shown if $\phi \in C^{\nu -1}$ and its $\nu$-th derivative is of bounded variation, then its $n$-th eigenvalue decays at least in the order $\mathcal O(n^ {-\nu-1/2})$.
+This is the reason smooth radial basis functions often result in ill-conditioned system matrices even with a moderate $n$.
+We also experimentally observed in approximating the matrices with PCD that as $n$ increases the $k$ (corresponds to number of eigenvalues above machine epsilon) would stabilize at a fixed value (which makes the complexity $\C O(k^2n)$ linear in $n$).

-So it is reasonable to use only $k$ instead of $n$ $\phi_i$ in the approximation~(\ref{RBF_1}) .
+If the system matrix $\mat \Phi$ has only $k$ eigenvalues that are above machine epsilon, it is reasonable to use only $k$ instead of $n$ $\phi_i$ in the approximation~(\ref{RBF_1}).
 The PCD in Algorithm~\ref{ICD} is the choice for this purpose.
-Taking $\epsilon_{tol}$ as the machine precision it picks out the $k$ ``bases'' (indexed by $\vek \beta$, one of its outputs) so that we can solve for the corresponding $k$ coefficients $w_i$ in~(\ref{RBF_1}) by a much reduced system using only a $[\vek \beta, \vek \beta ]$-indexed submatrix $\vek \Phi_*$:
+Taking $\epsilon_{tol}$ as the machine epsilon it picks out the $k$ chosen $\phi_i$ (indexed by $\vek i$, one of its outputs) so that we can solve for the corresponding $k$ coefficients $w_i$ in~(\ref{RBF_1}) by a much reduced system using only a $[\vek i, \vek i ]$-indexed submatrix $\vek \Phi_*$: